pettersand/builder/devlog.md

 ### Worked on:

 1. SimpleMain area for step1.
-Made the choice to set up client data inputs first.
-Allowing client to enter a basic placeholder goal, preferences, injuries.
+Decided to more clearly define my data flow, to ensure I set this up iteratively.
-2. Client Data Inputs to fetch in step1.
+2. Miro dataflow for simple pro builder.

 ## 14/11-23